oyama/pico-drive-sync/README.md

 When reset, the Pico operates with the original firmware

-## Limitations

-- Windows 11 does not automatically start the USB MSC when the Pico is booted from RAM.
-This problem can be avoided by restarting Windows 11.

 ## Build and Run

 To compile and install this project, a setup with the [pico-sdk](https://github.com/raspberrypi/pico-sdk) is necessary.
 Please refer to [Getting Started with Raspberry Pi Pico](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) to prepare your toolchain.
 This project incorporates [pico-vfs](https://github.com/oyama/pico-vfs) and [littlefs](https://github.com/littlefs-project/littlefs) as _git submodule_, which requires an update post-checkout.